MultiMote/melitta-solo-reverse-engineering/README.md

 ⚠⚠⚠

-The board is not galvanically isolated from the mains!
+The board is not galvanically isolated from the mains (AC220_N connected to +5V)!
 Disconnect the programmer from the computer when applying mains voltage to the board, otherwise something may blow up!

+Or:

+  - Use laptop with battery power

+  - Power up board using transformer only (disconnect transformer from "Trafo" connector and connect transformer to 220v)

 ⚠⚠⚠